Morocco Travel Tips For The Independent Woman

 The following list highlights my most recent visit – and leaves out places I haven’t been to or visited many years ago.

-For a comprehensive look at the best Morocco tourist attractions, just consult any good travel guidebook (I usually use the Morocco Lonely Planet).
+For a comprehensive look at the best Morocco tourist attractions, just consult any good travel guidebook (I find the Morocco Lonely Planet quite useful).

 Fez